 Credit: National Institutes of Health.

 Tramadol is a prescription medication used to treat moderate to moderately severe pain.
-It is sold under the brand name Ultram in the United States, and as Ralivia, Dromodol and many other names elsewhere.
-Tramadol is a type of opioid analgesic and can be habit-forming.
+It is sold under the brand name Ultram in the United States, and as Ralivia, Dromodol and other names elsewhere.
 It is intended to work by changing the way the central nervous system responds to pain.